Taylor Swift’s Top 10 Songs For Healing

 Now that is what I would call healing.

 So, full transparency – the song I chose to highlight from Red is technically about learning to fall in love.
-So yes, it can be healing because it reminds us that when one chapter in our life comes to a close, a new chapter can start to begin again.
+So yes, it can be healing because it reminds you that when one chapter in your life comes to a close, a new chapter can start to begin again.

 That’s right.
 I’ve chosen Begin Again as the most healing song from Red..